MrElyazid/LibraryManagementSystem/README.md

    ```

 6. **Serve the Application**:
-   Ensure your database is running, then start the server:
+   make sure the  database is up and running, then start the server:
    ```bash
    php artisan serve
    ```